 Magnetic Resonance Angiography

 Other nonenhanced MRA sequences include electrocardiogram (ECG)-gated fast spin echo (FSE or turbo spin echo) and sequences based on steady-state free precession (SSFP).
 ECG-gated FSE has a shorter imaging time than TOF imaging and is sensitive to slow flow.
-It has, therefore, been used to assess peripheral and collateral vessels.
-2 Image contrast with SSFP sequences stems from the T2/T1 ratio, which is ...
+It has, therefore, been used to assess peripheral and collateral vessels.2 Image contrast with SSFP sequences stems from the ...